 I ordered the Tagine made with Short Ribs.
 I love moroccan food.
 I just love the combination of sweet and savory flavors to be eaten together.
 I was fairly surprised, however, that it was actually served in a tagine, since it basically looked like a big yellow party hat on a plate.
 Kelly said it looked as if a snake was about to be charmed out of it.
 Basically the two couples next to us kept looking at it, wondering what I got!
 Once the server came out and took the lid off it, I'm sure the other couples could smell it too.... fragrant with spices and dried fruits, with cauliflower, cubes of squash, pearl Cous-Cous and resting on top of all that, beef short ribs, topped with some thick yogurt.
 YUM.
 Oh, and some flat crisp bread on the side, with some heavily spiced almond raita.
 The Cous-Cous and veggies were great, the meat was tender but a little gristly. ...and I nearly ate the whole thing.
 I had a glass of 2002 Tantara Pinot Noir, one of only three reds on the wine list available by the glass.
 It was very nice; remarkable enough for me to ask for the wine list to make sure I got the name right!

-So, I've got just the teeniest bit of insight into this restaurant that the average gourmand would have, since I did a report on Josie LaBalch for culinary school. *grin* I also worked there for a couple of weeks before I, ahem, excused myself from the place for not knowing enough to be useful and taking up too much precious space in the kitchen.
+So, I've got just the teeniest bit of insight into this restaurant that the average gourmand would have, since I did a report on Josie LaBalch for culinary school.
+I also worked there for a couple of weeks before I, ahem, excused myself from the place for not knowing enough to be useful and taking up too much precious space in the kitchen.
 Frank, her husband and sommelier, is the person who interviewed and ultimately hired me two years ago... and who bid us goodnight as we left tonight.

 This was the only the first time I have been a guest at this restaurant, but it will certainly not be the last!
-My clients can look forward to my ripping off edible manifestations of flattering Josie by imitating her work.
+My clients can look forward to my

 Last thing I ate or drank: We're both moaning about how stuffed we are.

-Technorati Tags: in
+Technorati Tags: Food and Drink in Los Angeles

 No comments: